ramzimimou/Classification-social-network-ads/README.md

 ## Conclusion

 In this project, we used Naive Bayes Classification algorithm to predict whether a user will purchase a product based on their age and estimated salary, using the Social Network Ads dataset.
 We achieved an accuracy of 90.0% on the testing data.
+## Cridits
+This code was created by ramzimimou